beancount/ledger2beancount/docs/manual.md

     pip3 install hg+https://bitbucket.org/blais/beancount/

-Currently, an unreleased version of beancount is required if you use:
+Currently, there are no features that require an unreleased version of beancount.

+ledger2beancount is largely compatible with Beancount 2.0.
+If you use the following features, you need Beancount 2.1:

 * UTF-8 letters and digits in account names
 * Full-line comments in transactions
 * Transaction tags on multiple lines

-Support for these features was added after beancount 2.0.0 came out.

 Features